Akula-class submarine: Nerpa 2008 accident

 On 27 October 2008, it was reported that K-152 Nerpa of the Russian Pacific Fleet had begun her sea trials in the Sea of Japan before handover under a lease agreement to the Indian Navy.
 On 8 November 2008, while conducting one of these trials, an accidental activation of the halon-based fire-extinguishing system took place in the fore section of the vessel.
 Within seconds the halon gas had displaced all breathable air from the compartment.
 As a result, 20 people (17 civilians and 3 seamen) were killed by asphyxiation.
 Dozens of others suffered freon-related injuries and were evacuated to an unknown port in Primorsky Krai.
 This was the worst accident in the Russian navy since the loss of the submarine K-141 Kursk in 2000.
 The submarine itself did not sustain any serious damage and there was no release of radiation.

 Lease to India

+Chakra II

 Three hundred Indian Navy personnel were trained in Russia for the operation of the Akula II submarine Nerpa.
 India has finalised a deal with Russia, in which at the end of the lease of these submarines, it has an option to buy them.
 The submarine is named INS Chakra as was the previous India-leased Soviet Charlie-I SSGN.
 Chakra was officially commissioned into the Indian Navy on 4 April 2012.

 Whereas the Russian Navy's Akula-II could be equipped with 28 nuclear-capable cruise missiles with a striking range of 3000 km, the Indian version is reportedly armed with the 300 km-range Club-S nuclear-capable missiles.
 Missiles with ranges greater than 300 km cannot be exported due to arms control restrictions, since Russia is a signatory to the MTCR treaty.